mesolitica/malaya-speech/README.rst

 -  **Vocoder**, convert Mel to Waveform using MelGAN, Multiband MelGAN and Universal MelGAN Vocoder.
 -  **Voice Activity Detection**, detect voice activities using Finetuned Speaker Vector.
 -  **Voice Conversion**, Many-to-One and Zero-shot Voice Conversion.
--  **Hybrid 8-bit Quantization**, provide hybrid 8-bit quantization for all models to reduce inference time up to 2x and model size up to 4x.
 -  **Real time interface**, provide PyAudio and TorchAudio streaming interface to do real time inference.

 Pretrained Models